Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

 The physics of parametric amplification was introduced in Fig.~\ref{fig:coupledHO}(b): $x_1$ and $x_2$ correspond to the signal (non-zero initial value) and the idler (zero initial value), respectively.
-Here, the idler is a tone generated during the amplification process as a consequence of the energy conservation: $\omega_\textrm{m} = \omega_\textrm{s} + \omega_\textrm{I}$, where $\omega_\textrm{m}$ is the modulation frequency, $\omega_\textrm{s}$ is the signal frequency, and $\omega_\textrm{I}$ is the idler frequency.
+Here, the idler is a tone generated during the amplification process as a consequence of energy conservation: $\omega_\mathrm{m} = \omega_\mathrm{s} + \omega_\mathrm{I}$, where $\omega_\mathrm{m}$ is the modulation frequency, $\omega_\mathrm{s}$ is the signal frequency, and $\omega_\mathrm{I}$ is the idler frequency.

 In general, JPAs can be categorized on the basis of two factors.
-One is how to maximize the time for energy transfer from the pump to the signal.
+One is the method used to maximize the interaction time for energy transfer from the pump to the signal.
 This can be achieved by using either a resonator (multiple bounces in a cavity) or a long waveguide.
-The other is how to modulate the inductance.
-Depending on the modulation method or operation conditions, $\omega_\textrm{m}$ can be either the same or twice the pump frequency $\omega_\textrm{p}$.
+The other is the method of inductance modulation.
+Depending on the modulation method or operating conditions, $\omega_\mathrm{m}$ can be either the same as or twice the pump frequency $\omega_\mathrm{p}$.

 For further explanation, we present a resonator-based JPA in Fig.~\ref{fig:paraamp}(a) as an example.
-Note that the $\lambda/4$ resonator is terminated with a DC SQUID with a flux bias.
-As mentioned in Sec.~\ref{sec:JJ}, a DC SQUID is a variable junction whose effective inductance $L_\textrm{J,eff}$ is given by
+Note that the $\lambda/4$ resonator is terminated by a DC SQUID with a flux bias.
+As mentioned in Sec.~\ref{sec:JJ}, a DC SQUID is a variable junction whose effective inductance $L_\mathrm{J,eff}$ is given by